Lockhart Canal — Lockhart, South Carolina

 SC Picture Project | Union County | Lockhart Canal

 The two-mile-long Lockhart Canal in the Union County town for which it was named was completed in 1823.
 Designed by noted architect Robert Mills, who served as the State Architect and Engineer for the South Carolina Board of Public Works from 1820 through 1830, it was part of an eight-canal system built in the 1820s to create a navigable water transportation route and make most of the state accessible by water.
-The Lockhart Canal consisted of seven locks – six lift locks and one guard lock – made of local granite.
+The Lockhart Canal consisted of seven locks – six lift locks and one guard lock – made of local blue granite.

 Despite the enthusiasm for the canal system in the early nineteenth century, the routes determined by the General Assembly were not efficient and thus were underused, causing most of the canals to close by 1838.
 Mills had recommended an inland navigational system between Columbia and Charleston, but the cost of such a system was more than the state wanted to spend, and Upstate canals were developed instead.
 The rise of the railroad system also siphoned business from the canals.
 The Lockhart Canal lasted longer than most, finally closing in 1849.